chasesmith95/meshcache/docs/Vision.md

 ## Blockchain Index

 The first implementation of the Ora Protocol is as a blockchain index.
-The data...
+The blocks come through the Ora Node which

 ### Example Flow

 ## DApp Data